hammey07/GoBookingTickets/README.md

 ### Notes:

-A CLI based application made with GO language.
+A CLI-based application made with the Go language.
 This application allows users to book tickets from a predefined dataset.
-User details such as name, email and requested number of tickets are captured via CLI.
+User details such as name, email, and the number of requested tickets are captured via the CLI.

-The application created with GO language and uses the following features / dependencies
+The application is created with the Go language and uses the following features/dependencies:

-- fmt (for capturing and rendering I/O operations)
+- `fmt` (for capturing and rendering I/O operations)
-- sync (WaitGroup - to wait on concurrent threads to finish)
+- `sync` (`WaitGroup` – to wait for concurrent threads to finish)
-- time (Sleep - to add fake processing delay)
+- `time` (`Sleep` – to add fake processing delay)
-- packages (project level packages)
+- Packages (project-level packages)
-- Struct (to create custom data type structures)
+- Structs (to create custom data type structures)
-- For loop
+- For loops
 - Arrays
-- Variables Scopes - Local, Project, Global
+- Variable scopes – Local, Project, Global